 Status:

 PART A SCADA is implemented in Three cities of Tvpm, Kochi & Kozhikode for advanced distribution automation, loss reduction and reliability .The SCADA/DMS system is functional with 50 RTUs (at substations) and 2865 FRTUs (at RMU locations) installed and integrated to the three SCADA/DMS Control Centres TVM,EKM,KZD with counts of RTU 14,25 & 11 and FRTU counts 1450,644 & 771 respectively.
-The integration of GIS with SCADA/DMS is implemented and Distribution Network developed in SCADA/DMS system for Trivandrum ,Ernakulam& Kozhikode towns using CIM XML from GIS.
+The integration of GIS with SCADA/DMS is implemented and Distribution Network developed in SCADA/DMS system for Trivandrum, Ernakulam& Kozhikode towns using CIM XML from GIS.
 Final tests such as SAT , SAVT for three cities completed and 11kV Control room operations for the cities shifted to the SCADA/DMS control room.
 Third Party Independent Evaluation Agency (TPIEA) Audit completed.
-Documentation in progress.
-All the required milestones have been reached within the Target date of completion sanctioned by PFC ,ie,30th September 2019.The project is fully funded by PFC.
+Documentation is in progress.
+All the required milestones have been reached within the Target date of completion sanctioned by PFC, ie, 30th September 2019.The project is fully funded by PFC.

 The sanctioned cost of the project is Rs.
-83.15Cr. and award cost is Rs.61.86 Cr.
+83.15Cr and award cost is Rs.61.86 Cr.

 Annexure VI